Mtporter97/mtporter97/README.md

 <p>Welcome to my page!</p>

-<p>My name is Matthew Porter, <a href="https://catalog.ysu.edu/undergraduate/colleges-programs/college-science-technology-engineering-mathematics/department-computer-science-information-systems/bsas-information-technology/">BASc Information Technology</a>, <a href="https://www.linkedin.com/in/matthew-porter-ysu/">Graduate of Youngstown State University.</a></p>
+<p>My name is Matthew Porter, <a href="https://catalog.ysu.edu/undergraduate/colleges-programs/college-science-technology-engineering-mathematics/department-computer-science-information-systems/bsas-information-technology/">BASc Information Technology</a>, <a href="https://www.linkedin.com/in/matthew-porter-ysu/">Graduate of Youngstown State University.</a> "Success is not final, failure is not fatal, it is the courage to continue that counts." -Winston Churchill.

+I am a dedicated, detailed-oriented IT Professional who has a passion for Information Security.</p>

  <h2>🌐 How to Contact Me:</h2>